erosDiffusion/ComfyUI-enricos-nodes/README.md

 - the painter node is great and works better and does a million things more, but it misses some of these features.
 - continue compositing your image like caveman using pixel coordinates
 - well...photoshop and import via million clicks
+- use krita or photoshop integrations with comfy (inversion of control)

 ### How to use
 - search compositor in the dropdown (old comfy gui)